sthomasmcclane/SDroid/README.md

 Some things that are currently less than perfect and that may be fixed one day (or sooner if someone else cares to contribute):

 * The Player stats (Health and resource counts) do not really stand out against the map.
-* Redrawing the map is flicker and feels janky.
+* Redrawing the map is flickery and feels janky.
 It works but it doesn't look too good.
 * ESDF vs WASD.
 I prefer ESDF (so that's how the game is coded).
 Others will likely prefer WASD.
 It is what it is.